 The world needs to meet casual, fun and powerful believers who live a compelling story.
-Be open to sharing about who you are and why, and trust that what God's doing in you is attractive to others.
-Even better, rst be interested in others for who they are right now.
-Not in converting them, but getting to know them like Jesus would.
+Be open to sharing about who you are and why, and trust that what God's doing in you He wants also do through your with others.
+Be interested in people for who they are not as a project, you aren't looking to convert them just be their friend, God will orchestrate the rest.